msprev/panzer/README.md

         }

     `filter` and `template` list filters and template set via the command line (via `--filter` and `--template` options).

+    `options` only lists pandoc options set via the command line (not via `commandline` metadata).
+The full command line options with which pandoc will be run is the union of `options` and `COMMANDLINE`.

 Scripts read the json message above by deserialising json input on stdin.